The Carpocratian Church of

 Try It

-git clone https://github.com/flammafex/freebird cd freebird docker compose up
+git clone https://github.com/flammafex/freebird cd freebird ./launch.sh up

 # Get a token